ripclawffb/chocolatey-jenkins_pipeline/README.md

 The first step was to integrate Jenkins with Gitlab so the build status would be reported next to the Gitlab project based on the Jenkins testing of the package.

-Create a chocolatey project in Gitlab:
+###Create a chocolatey project in Gitlab:
 1. Go to your dashboard on Gitlab
 2. Click on "New project" in the upper right hand corner
 3. Fill out the required information
 4. Click "Create project"

-To integrate Jenkins with Gitlab, follow these steps:
+###Integrate Jenkins with Gitlab
+In order for Jenkins to checkout projects from Gitlab and report back commit status, we need to add some credentials and API tokens.

 1. Install Jenkins
 2. Install the recommended plugins